-How can I use business intelligence to improve my marketing strategy?
+How can I use business intelligence to improve my digital marketing strategy?

 Before we into the nitty gritty of this blog, simply put, business intelligence is a buzz word for data.
 Moreover, data should be the foundations of any business plan or marketing goal.
 Without some form of business intelligence, you are merely throwing caution to the wind while making a pinky promise to yourself.